harryf3/janker/README.md

 ### Script to grab reddit posts and compile into a video
-Uses moviepy,reddit api,tiktok api, and tesseract \n MoviePy to compile clips \n reddit api to grab clips \n tiktok api to create tts audio \n tesseract for ocr of image posts \n
+Uses moviepy,reddit api,tiktok api, and tesseract__
+MoviePy to compile clips__
+reddit api to grab clips__
+tiktok api to create tts audio__ tesseract for ocr of image posts